apisnetworks/apiscp-docs/docs/admin/Hydration.md

 #### config/ files

 - ❌ db.yaml, contains specific database credentials.
 This will be regenerated on install
-- ❌ httpd-custom.conf, apnscp configuration
+- ❌ httpd-custom.conf, ApisCP configuration

 #### server-specific IPs